Andhaa Kaanoon: Plot

-Vijay Singh (Rajinikanth) is hell bent on taking vengeance against three men who had traumatized and killed some of his family members.
-Vijay's sister, Durga Devi Singh (Hema Malini), has joined the Police department just to take revenge against those three men through lawful means.
+Vijay Singh is hell bent on taking vengeance against three men who had traumatized and killed some of his family members.
+Vijay's sister, Durga Devi Singh, has joined the Police department just to take revenge against those three men through lawful means.
 Vijay has decided to kill them one by one by taking law into his own hands as he does not believe in the law.